|

 taken regarding the ballast coating scheme and anode combination to be used.

-of Sacrificial Anodes
+Cost of Sacrificial Anodes

 Tables 4 and 5 are examples of calculations of the cost of zinc anodes